Which evolutionary adaptation enabled plants to grow tall and com... | Channels for Pearson+

 1

 Understand the problem: The question asks which evolutionary adaptation allowed plants to grow tall and compete for sunlight.
-This requires identifying a structural or functional change in plants that supports vertical growth and efficient resource transport.
+This requires identifying a structural or functional feature that supports vertical growth and efficient resource transport.

 Review the options: Analyze each option provided.
-For example, the evolution of seeds is important for reproduction but does not directly contribute to height or sunlight competition.
-Similarly, the formation of flowers aids in reproduction but is unrelated to vertical growth.
+Flowers are reproductive structures, photosynthesis is a metabolic process, seeds aid in reproduction and dispersal, and vascular tissue (xylem and phloem) is involved in transport and structural support.

-Focus on vascular tissue: Vascular tissue, specifically xylem and phloem, is crucial for transporting water, nutrients, and sugars throughout the plant.
-Xylem provides structural support, enabling plants to grow tall, while phloem transports food produced during photosynthesis.
+Focus on vascular tissue: Vascular tissue includes xylem, which transports water and provides structural support, and phloem, which transports nutrients.
+These tissues enable plants to grow taller by efficiently distributing resources and maintaining rigidity.

 Watch next